dongnaebi/vue3-SSR-starter/README.md

 # vue3-SSR-starter
-a out-of-the-box vue3-SSR starter
+Prefetch and sync state to client with one line of code, out-of-the-box
 ## Features
 - vue3
 - SSR
 - vue-router
-- no vuex
+- we don't need vuex anymore
+- one line of code to sync state
 - vite2
 - tailwind.css